obrien-lab/A-P-and-E-site-analysis/README.md

 Here 3 diffrent analysis script generate to analysis of amino acid, tRNA and codon level.
 To use any scipt first copy the input folder files into concern folder of analysis script and follow the jupyter notebook.

-# Point of action cover in amino acid analysis
+# Point of action cover in amino acid level analysis
 1. Cooperativity effect calculated for E and P-site effect on A-site
 2. 7 ribo-seq data used for thsis analysis
 3. Normalised ribsome density calculated for each gene